mig42/plasticscm-ci-testing/README.md

 When you're all set up, run `docker-compose up` in the `jenkins` directory.

+## TeamCity

+This environment provisions one TeamCity server and one TeamCity agent, both with `cm` installed.
+The HTTP server will listen in port `8111`.

+Ensure you provide a valid `client.conf` for both containers.
+Place the server configuration in `teamcity/server/plastic-config` and the agent configuration in `teamcity/agent/plastic-config`.

+Keep in mind that you need to use the appropriate server name or IP in both `client.conf` files.
+You can use `host.docker.internal` if your Plastic SCM server is running in the Docker host.

+You'll need to manually install the Plastic SCM plugin using the TeamCity UI.

+The server will save information in `teamcity/server/data`.
+Its logs will appear in `teamcity/server/logs`.

+When you're all set up, run `docker compose up` in the `teamcity` directory.

 ### Points of improvement

 1. The Jenkins slave needs to be registered manually